robercg33/amazon-products-classification/README.md

 - `features` (**USED**): List of strings containing features of the product. **Joined into a single string**.
 - `title` (**USED**): String representing the product title.

-After analyzing, I create a **cleaning text function**, that does the following:
+After analyzing, we create a **cleaning text function**, that does the following:

 1. Remove HTML tags.
-This is because I saw a lot of text containing them, and are not useful for the purpose of the exercise.
+This is because we saw a lot of text containing them, and they just add noise to our text features.
 2. Remove non-printable characters.
 3. Remove excessive whitespace.
 4. Remove special symbol, keeping only letters, digits and regular punctuation symbols.